 - People planning for and walking the trail who need help with way-finding (directions and support recommendations)

-- Periodic update on the condition of the trail (report any problems, such as detours, downed bridges, damaged signs, etc. that have arisen due to natural causes or human disturbances)
+- Provide periodic updates on the condition of the trail (report any problems, such as detours, downed bridges, damaged signs, etc. that have arisen due to natural causes or human disturbances)

-- First contact liaison with local stakeholders on a defined section of the trail
+- Act as a contact liaison with local stakeholders on a defined section of the trail

-- Semiannual meeting with other Way Finders responsible for sections of the trail
+- Attend semiannual meeting with champions responsible for other sections of the trail

 What are Trail Hubs?